devennn/devennn.github.io/_posts/2020-0724-self-and-multihead-attention.md

 published: false
 ---

-This post aims to explain the workings of self and multi-headed attention in BERT family model.
-You can read more about attention algorithms in general from these references.
+This post aims to explain the workings of self and multi-headed attention.

-Simply said, the function of attention algorithm is to help focus on meaningful words.

 ## Self-Attention

-In the original BERT design, self-attention is a small part in the encoder and decoder block.
-The purpose is to focus on important words and are used with other parts such as feedforward, etc. to produce the output for the bigger block(encoder, decoder).
+Self-attention is a small part in the encoder and decoder block.
+The purpose is to focus on important words.
+In the encoder block, it is used together with a feedforward neural network.

 ![output of self-attention](/assets/images/self-attention-input-output.png)

-Zooming into the self-attention section, these are the processes to produce the output.
+Zooming into the self-attention section, these are the major processes.

 ![process of self-attention](/assets/images/self-attention-process.png)